JeanLouisGosselin/Artificial_Intelligence_Project/README.md

 The main file attached is a .MD file.
 Tu run this file, simply open in Jupyter Notebook then save/run as a IPYNB file.

 Two project reports have been added: the first detailing some of the steps followed and the problems encountered in the overall project, the second detailing the contributions I made to this 2-person project.

+A zip folder containing the raw data processed in this project has also been added.